Super Dakota

 Her mastered beauty had a devastating effect on men, she would have the bravest at her mercy in just one move.

 He would observe this social spectacle filled with self-importance.
-She was the only thing that mattered to him.

 She had such knowledge of the soul that she was always one step ahead of you.